PHart3/colimits-agda/README.md

   In addition, it includes wild category theory, centered on (co)limits and 2-coherent left adjoints.
 We prove that such adjoints preserve colimits (over graphs).
 Moreover, we prove that the Suspension functor is a 2-coherent left adjoint to Loop-space, for which we develop some new properties of homogeneous types.
 As a result, we get a formal proof that Suspension preserves colimits.
+  We also prove that modalities, viewed as functors on coslices of Type, are 2-coherent left adjoints, hence preserve colimits.

   See `HoTT-Agda/README.md` for the license of the work inside this directory.